MichaelZaniewski/Cybersecurity-Analytics-Healthcare-Data-Breach/README.md

 ### Limitations
 - Synthetic data, despite realistic rules, may not capture true clinical variation like seasonal spikes.
 Real‑world behavior (patients, providers, payers) can differ.
 ### Caveats

+## Glossary
+- **Claims (insurance claims data):** Records used to request and process payment from an insurer for healthcare services.
+Typically includes patient identifiers, dates of service, provider/facility info, charges, amounts paid, and claim status.
+- **Revenue Cycle (Revenue Cycle Management, RCM):** The end-to-end process of capturing patient/insurance info, billing, submitting claims, receiving payments/denials, and collecting any remaining patient balance.
+- **Personally Identifiable Information (PII):** Data that can identify a specific person on its own or when combined with other fields.
+Examples: name, address, date of birth, SSN, government ID.
+- **Protected Health Information (PHI):** Health-related information tied to an individual and created/used for care or payment.
+Examples: treatments, insurance policy numbers, test results.
+- **Breach Notification:** The process of notifying affected individuals after exposure of sensitive data including what was exposed, how many people were affected, and applicable guidelines.
+- **Notification Readiness:** How actionable the leaked records are for contacting affected individuals.
+High readiness means at least one reliable contact path (name, full address + PII).
+Low readiness means missing or conflicting contact fields.
+- **Exposure:** A field or record being present in the leaked dataset
+- **Co-exposure:** Two or more sensitive fields being exposed together in the same record (example: name + DOB + policy number).
+- **Risk Tier:** A severity bucket used to classify records or individuals based on exposure (low, medium, high).